FrancescoSaverioZuppichini/Flue/README.md

     }
 ```

-We can also use a helper function, **recureMap** that create a map with actions' types and function
+We can also use a helper function, **reduceMap** that create a map with actions' types and function

 ```javascript
  reduce(action) {